Blog

 A collision with a semi-truck is not just a bigger car accident.
 These cases are governed by a complex web of federal and state regulations that don’t apply to standard passenger vehicles.
 Understanding these rules, from driver hours-of-service logs to vehicle maintenance requirements, is critical to building a strong case.
 Our attorneys have a deep understanding of the laws specific to Florida truck accidents.
 We know exactly what to look for when investigating the cause of a crash, whether it’s a logbook violation, improper cargo loading, or a failure to follow safety protocols.
 This specialized knowledge allows us to identify all potential sources of liability and hold the responsible parties accountable.

-A Dedicated Team Ready to Fight for You
+A Trial-Ready Team Fighting for You

 When you’re up against a large trucking corporation and its insurance provider, you can be sure they have powerful legal teams working to minimize their payout.
 Their goal is to settle your claim for as little as possible.
 You need an equally powerful force in your corner.
 The team at Injury LawStars is dedicated to leveling the playing field.
 We are prepared to aggressively counter lowball settlement offers and fight for the full compensation you deserve.
 We handle all communications with the insurance companies, protecting you from their tactics while we build a compelling case on your behalf.
 Our commitment is to you and your family, not to a quick and easy settlement.